Many people can get confused between “has been”, “have been” and “had been”.

 - I have been looking for my missing earring all morning!

-- The whole team have been so committed in getting the project launched.
+- The girls have been so committed in getting the project launched.

 - You have been so busy lately, I’ve barely had the chance to talk to you.